Skip to Content

 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-With Valentine’s Day right around the corner, I’ve seen several Silhouette and Cricut small businesses offering product bundles with candy and some that included mini champagne bottles or wine.
-If you remember, I love product bundles (see this post from Christmas) as a way to make your products stand out and increase your cart totals – but we have to be careful what we bundle together.
+Around Valentine’s Day, Easter, and Christmas, I see craft businesses selling baskets or product bundles that include candy, cookies, and alcohol.
+If you remember, I love product bundles (see my article How to Make More Money Selling Personalized Christmas Elves from Christmas) as a way to make your products stand out and increase your cart totals – but crafters have to be careful what is bundled together.

 In most cases, there are no problems with including candy to create bundles in your home business.
 Be sure that your candy meets the requirements below.